MonokiniNeko/realtimechat-backend/README.md

 # realtimechat-backend
-Training for a real time chat with nodejs &amp; reactjs
+Training for a real time chat with nodejs, reactjs, aes &amp; socket.io